 On the plus side, the payoff for holding on to a few shares can be very profitable.
 On the downside the price may drop sharply immediately after the earnings report is released regardless of how good the earnings are.
 If earnings are poor, the "sell the news" concept is magnified due to the large number of disappointed investors.
 The only way to win is if earnings report outrageously exceeds estimates, and is far better than anyone expected.Stocks trade on anticipation and expectation.
 If a good earnings report is anticipated and expectations are merely met, professional traders will usually take profits immediately.

 There are no regulations or laws that require companies to release earnings reports on their published earnings calendar date.
 Public companies can and often do change the earnings calendar release date without notice.
 This is especially true in the week prior to the published earnings report date.

 Whenever you are in an Earnings Run Strategy stock position, regularly check the earnings calendar to make sure the earnings release date hasn't changed.
 The earnings release date is also known as the "announcement" date.
 You can confirm the RightLine Earnings Calendar date by going to the NYSE or NASDAQ Earnings Calendars.
 If the earnings release date has changed, then double check the Risk Management portion of your plan to make sure you lock in profits and avoid damaging losses.

 Holding a large position past the earnings calendar date can expose a trader or investor to undue risk.
 Always be aware of the scheduled Earnings Calendar date for any stocks you own, and take profits early.

 You can use this Earnings Calendar tactic to make money every quarter.
 Start looking for these opportunities in early April, July, October and January.
 There is no official end to each quarterly earnings season, but it is considered to be over when most major companies have released their earnings reports for the quarter.
-This generally occurs about six weeks after the season begins.
+This generally occurs approximately seven weeks after the season begins.